Course Requisites Overview

 A prerequisite is a required preparatory course or placement exam score that must be completed prior to enrolling in a course.

-If you completed work outside of UCR, transfer work is articulated to UCR course work as appropriate and will therefore satisfy prerequisite requirements.
+If you completed work outside of UCR, in order for this transfer work to satisfy a prerequisite, it must be articulated to the UCR course that meets the prerequisite requirement.
 Please talk to your academic advisor and the department offering your course if you have any questions.

 You can view your placement scores via R’Web in your Student Profile.
 Select the Prior Education and Testing link in the left navigation.
 You will see the course that you placed into as well as the numerical value that is used to satisfy prerequisite requirements per the Schedule of Classes.